Doctoral Programme in Chemical Sciences and Technology

 During the thesis stage, the PhD student must register all significant activities completed during such stage.

-The mentioned activities will be registered by the student and will be regarded and validated by the tutor or supervisor (authorized profile) and annually by the Academic Commission of the Program (CAPD).
+The mentioned activities will be registered by the student and will be assessed and validated annually by the tutor or supervisor (authorized profile) and by the Academic Commission of the Program (CAPD).

-Given that, in order to deposit the thesis the Academic Commission of the Doctoral Programme (CAPD) demands, among other requirements, that all the programmed activities must be completed.
+In order to deposit the thesis the Academic Commission of the Doctoral Programme (CAPD) demands, among other requirements, that all the compulsory programmed activities must be completed.
 It is recommended that you make sure that the activities are duly registered and marked as completed in the activities document.

 Annual Monitoring and Evaluation